Lacrosse Rib Protectors

 There are a number of different materials used in the production of rib protectors that all affect the durability, weight, and final price.

-There are several different brands that produce rib protectors, but to keep it simple we're going to look at 4 of the biggest producers: EvoShield, Maverik, STX, and Warrior.
+There are several different brands that produce rib protectors, but four of the biggest producers of rib protectors are EvoShield, Maverik, STX, and Warrior.

 Before you purchase your own rib protector you should consider a number of factors including the durability, cost, and size.